 We think that this DA2 plan is good, and the best one for the site.
 High-rise buildings do NOT provide more homes.
 Instead, by building only 3-4 storey homes, disturbance of the toxic land may be avoided while at the same time providing sustainable, ecologically sound housing that is, Covid-safe, pleasant to live in, and fits in with the local architecture without blotting out the sun, causing wind-tunnels, or spoiling the landscape.

 We are fearful that the Council might try to evade its responsibilities for human health and the environment in order to tick boxes on the numbers of new homes built.
 We must hold the Council to its promise to maintain its protective and precautionary regulatory role to keep us all safe, as it promised to do in the 2005 Local Plan, later adopted into City Plan 2 2016.
 This states:

 "Planning permission will not be granted for the development of polluted land or land adjacent where the nature and extent of contamination is such that even with current methods of remediation the proposed development, people, animals and/or surrounding environment will be put at risk".

-Berkeley/St William's proposal is for up to 700 flats.
+Berkeley/St William's proposal is for 553 flats with only 160 parking spaces provided.
 Besides the threat to our health, to tourism and local business, this will also bring a large increase in traffic and put a strain on local GP services and schools, in addition to the pressures it will naturally place on already-stretched sanitation and parking.